hesamaraghi/idnet/toy_datasets/EVAL_TOY_DATASET_README.md

 - Data augmentation (horizontal/vertical flip) is disabled for validation
 - All sequences are concatenated for evaluation
 - The script requires the data to be available at the paths specified in the wandb config
+- **Preprocessing is always forced in-memory** to ensure current dataset is used
+- Evaluation metadata is saved for downstream visualization tools
+- Compatible with variant directory structure from parallel sweeps